Deacon Sharpe: 2014–2017

-2021
+2021–present

 In October 2021, Deacon is released from a four year prison sentence due to what he describes as "over-crowding" and arrives at Hope and Liam's home at Hope's invitation, much to Liam, Brooke and Ridge's surprise.
 Hope reveals she's been writing to Deacon in prison and tells the others she can't turn her back on him.
 After enduring a verbal tirade by Ridge and Brooke, Deacon leaves, only to encounter Sheila Carter (Kimberlin Brown), who after sharing her own story of being forced out of her son's life, encourages him to work with her to remain involved in their children's lives.
+Deacon's friendship with Sheila eventually turns into a romantic relationship, and they even marry in 2024.
+In 2025, Deacon's son, Eric (now going by Deke) arrives to town.

+Reception

+In 2020, Candace Young from Soaps She Knows put Deacon on her list of the hottest soap opera villains, saying that he should be one of the soaps again and that Deacon is "a con and a sexy schemer who has a way with the ladies, who can't seem to resist his bad boy ways.
+This man can cause a stir like few others – just seeing a shot of his hand holding a glass of whiskey once got viewers riled up!"
+In 2022, Charlie Mason from Soaps She Knows placed Deacon 22nd on his ranked list of The Bold and the Beautiful’s Best of the Best Characters Ever, commenting that "Sean Kanan's sleazy alter ego did the impossible: made us believe that he cared, really cared for Brooke… even after he took her daughter's virginity while on speakerphone!
+Top that… well, everyone else!"